 DOMVS estate agency in Weymouth has been selling and letting homes since 2005 via its Preston Road office.
-DOMVS has a good selection of property to buy in Weymouth, as well property to rent in Weymouth and provides a choice of three easy ways to get a free valuation for either selling or letting your property.
+DOMVS has a good selection of property to buy in Weymouth, as well as property to rent in Weymouth and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-The majority of sales in Weymouth during the last year were terraced properties, selling for an average price of £248,474.
-Detached properties sold for an average of £427,886, with flats fetching £195,424.
-Overall, sold prices in Weymouth over the last year were 8% up on the previous year and 14% up on the 2018 peak of £254,642.
+The majority of sales in Weymouth during the last year were terraced properties, selling for an average price of £267,822.
+Detached properties sold for an average of £461,417, with flats fetching £204,934.

 Source: Rightmove.
-Last updated 08/22
+Last updated 12/23

 World-renowned sailing, Olympic legacy and old-fashioned seaside charm; Weymouth has it all in bucket loads and DOMVS estate agents in Weymouth knows all the insider information.
 From its historic, working harbour and award-winning, golden, sandy beach to the buzzing weekend nightlife, it’s easy to understand why Weymouth attracts lifelong residents, annual visitors and swathes of people to relocating to Dorset, with Weymouth being a popular choice.

 Situated on the Jurassic Coast World Heritage Site and surrounded, inland, by rolling Dorset hills, Weymouth has a rich history dating back to the mid 12th Century.
 Among the first modern tourist destinations in the UK, the town became a favoured summer holiday destination of King George III, who visited on 14 occasions between 1789 and 1805.
 At Osmington, on the outskirts of the town, a mounted white horse representing the king is still visible, carved into the chalk hills.